 Money tip to try: Set up three “accounts” for your kids in the form of a giving jar, a spending jar and a savings jar.
 Out of the first comes contributions to a community project or cause they care about.
 The second should be used for (parent-approved) purchases they’d like to make, or those you’d like them to practice paying for.
 For the third, offer a “match” or pay interest on the funds they save.

 The conflict: One of you wants to enroll your kid in swimming, music and ballet—and the other isn’t sure how to pay for it all.

 What to do: Make a specific savings plan.
 Lots of money friction stems from a failure to properly prepare for upcoming expenses.
 Once a month, set aside time to talk about the state of your finances.
 Identify short- and long-term goals and, if it helps, open a savings or money market account devoted to a predetermined cause, like pricey extracurriculars for your kids.

 Money tip to try: Audit a class.
 Ask if the instructor will let your kid drop in for free to see if he or she likes it before you commit to a full season or session—or let them try out a bunch of activities through an app like KidPass.

 Disclaimer: Consider consulting a financial professional before making any major money decisions.

 Tell us what you think about what you just read!
 Click here to take a survey and be entered to win a $100 Amazon gift card.

-We’re in This Together—a content series sponsored by Ally in partnership with The Bump—features smart tips and advice to help achieve your future goals, including how to get on the same page about your family’s finances.
+The Bump and Ally present We’re in This Together, a sponsored content series featuring smart money-saving tips and advice to help achieve your future goals, including how to get on the same page about your family’s finances.
 Learn how Ally’s digital financial services can help you do it right.